-William Van Horn was born on Dec.
+William Henry Van Horn was born on Dec.
 15, 1829 near Scio, Harrison County, OH, the son of Samuel and Sophia (Minard) Van Horn.

 According to the 1897 book, Commemorative Historical and Biographical Record of Wood County, Ohio: "...they came to Wood county, traveling in a wagon, which contained all their household goods.
 They settled upon a tract of eighty acres of wild land..."